Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 ## Shared and dedicated resources

-It is important to understand the different types of resources that exist in the AlwaysOn deployment for the permanent environments (`int` and `prod`).
+It is important to understand the different types of resources that exist in the Azure Mission-Critical deployment for the permanent environments (`int` and `prod`).
 These are either globally shared resources or dedicated to a particular release and exist only until the next release unit has taken over.

 ### Globally shared resources